 The aerobic stage

-At this stage the proteins in the dead seeds are split by enzymes, creating essential precursors to the cocoa flavor.
-This is also the stage when the cocoa beans change color from purple to brown.
+At this stage the proteins in the dead seeds are split by enzymes, creating essential precursors to the cocoa flavour.
+This is also the stage when the cocoa beans change colour from purple to brown.

 The classic method is heap fermentation.
 This involves the white pulp being spread out with the cacao seeds on banana leaves and covered with another layer of leaves.
 On some plantations the cocoa beans are also put in baskets (basket fermentation) or barrels (barrel fermentation).
 The advantage is that the cocoa beans do not fall prey so easily to pests.
 Today, fermentation in large wooden boxes is especially widespread (box fermentation).